-The amendments are effective for annual reporting periods beginning on or after 1 January 2022.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
+Earlier application of the amendments to IAS 1 is permitted as long as this fact is disclosed.
 The amendments have not yet been endorsed by the EU.
 The Group will analyze and assess the impact of the new amendments on its financial position or performance.